-Though the two performers’ warmth, openness, and charisma is palpable in their storytelling, both appear to truly shine when in front of their instruments.
+Though the two performers’ warmth, openness, and charisma is palpable in their storytelling, both appear to truly shine with their instruments in front of them.

 As each take their turn relaying their family’s history, the other sets to creating a vivid, live soundscape as intimate, archival footage projects in the background.
 This is one example of the show’s flawless pacing, no doubt thanks to director Suzanne Chaundy, and dramaturges William Yang and Annette Shun Wah.

 Throughout the show, Ma and Mangohig’s anecdotes are punctuated by frequent laughter.
 Although they are the ones on stage, there is a sense of dialogue between performers and audience.
 Even as the show begins, the immediate feeling is one of intimacy.

 Though the Asian-Australian experience is as vast and varied as ever—take Ma and Mangohig’s stories, for example—it is clear that ‘In Between Two’ resonates with truths universal to those suspended between cultures.

 Closing with a standing ovation, and Ma’s rhymes—‘We are our ancestors’ unfinished dreams’—long echoing in our heads, it is clear that ‘In Between Two’ is a show not to be missed in this festival circuit.